Airis-T/ternairis_-101/README.md

 ## Memory
 Nothing fancy in terms of construction, but there are some naming conventions that I would like to introduce:
-- A trit is the basic unit of data that can be stored in a sinble wire, equivalent to a binary bit
+- A trit is the basic unit of data that can be stored in a single wire, equivalent to a binary bit
 - 3 trits make a nittle
 - 3 nittles make a Tryte
 - $3^7$ = 2187 = 2 k